xroi/xroi.github.io/content/content/Meta Information/Workflow & Deployment Information.md

 ###### Shell commands
 I use the shell command plugin in order to run these commands straight from the obsidian editor.
 An interesting side effect of this is that command can be written as a markdown link.
 For example, here's a link to the build and push command as an obsidian URL [Build & Push](obsidian://shell-commands/?vault=content&execute=un0sfyl7nj) (Actually, this does nothing on the static website, so you'll have to believe me that it works).
-Note that building with quartz actually temporarily deletes the `content` folder, so that will cause obsidian to crash.
+Note that building with quartz actually temporarily deletes the `content` folder, so if you set it as the vault that will cause obsidian to crash.
 To overcome that you can set the vault in a folder above it.
 The location of the `content` is also customizable for both commands above using the `-d` flag.
 ###### Waypoint
 I use waypoint to automatically generate & update tables of contents for all of my folders.
+Usage: `%% Waypoint %%`